9 Symptoms Of Malaria In Babies, Causes, Effects & Treatment

 When the mosquito bites an uninfected person, the parasite transmits from the insect’s saliva into the person’s bloodstream.
 Once inside the body, the parasites reach the liver, where they mature and multiply.
 The mature parasites move back into the bloodstream, infecting the red blood cells.

-The mature malarial parasites multiply in infected red blood cells, causing the cell to rupture and infecting other red blood cells.
+The mature malarial parasites multiply in infected red blood cells, causing the cell to rupture and infect other red blood cells.
 This breakdown of red blood cells happens every 48-72 hours, triggering the symptoms.

 There are five types of plasmodium that cause malaria in humans.